platformsh/platformsh-docs/src/overview/build-deploy.md

 ## Deploying the application

-Deploying the application also has several steps, although they’re much quicker.
+Deploying the application also has several steps, although they're much quicker.

-First, we pause all incoming requests and hold them so that there’s no interruption of service.
+First, we pause all incoming requests and hold them so that there's no interruption of service.
 Then we disconnect the current containers from their file system mounts, if any, and connect the file systems to the new containers instead.
-If it’s a new branch and there is no existing file system, we clone it from the parent branch.
+If it's a new branch and there is no existing file system, we clone it from the parent branch.

 We then open networking connections between the various containers, but only those that were specified in the configuration files (using the `relationships` key).
 No configuration, no connection.
 That helps with security, as only those connections that are actually needed even exist.
 The connection information for each service is available in an application as environment variables.